onlinefinder/onlinefinder/searx/infopage/en/about.md

 - We never share anything with a third-party, and it can't be used to compromise you.
 - OnlineFinder is a free metasearch engine.

 If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make OnlineFinder your default search engine.
+OnlineFinder supports [OpenSearch].
+For more information on changing your default search engine, see your browser documentation.

-## Set OnlineFinder as your default search engine on Chrome & Brave.
+## Set OnlineFinder as your default search engine on Chrome & Brave:

 - Navigate to the top right corner of your browser, click the three stacked bars button and choose "Settings".
 - Under "Search engine" click the button "Manage search engines and site search".